Unified $g$-mode and $r$-mode Analysis of Accreting White Dwarf Stars: White Dwarf Thermal Structure

 The thermal instability of the accretion disk causes the donor to transfer mass rapidly in intermittent bursts (dwarf novae).
 In order to capture this, following the long-term accretion phase, we transition the modeling to the dwarf nova cycle.
-During this phase, the WD undergoes episodic accretion at a rate of $\dot{M}=$ 1.2$\times$ 10$^{-8}$ ~$M_\odot$ yr$^{-1}$ for a short period of 2 months, with a recurrence time of 30 years.
-The bottom panels of Figure \ref{fig:hrdiagram} display the evolution of the surface temperature, from the initial mass relaxation phase to subsequent dwarf nova cycles.
+During this phase, the WD undergoes episodic accretion at a rate of $\dot{M}=1.2\times 10^{-8}$~$M_\odot$~yr$^{-1}$ for a short duration of 2 months, with a recurrence time of 30 years.
+The bottom panels of Figure \ref{fig:hrdiagram} show the evolution of the surface temperature from the initial mass relaxation phase to subsequent dwarf nova cycles.
 We adopt a slightly higher $\tau$ in the outermost zone to ensure the numerical stability during the accretion phase (indicated by black arrows), which results in sharp drop of $T_{\rm eff}$.

-Although rotation is enabled from the beginning to the cooling phase of the WD, we do not include rotation during the accretion phase of the WD due to numerical difficulty; rather, we choose to add rotation explicitly in \texttt{GYRE} \citep{Townsend_2013, Townsend_2018} when computing the mode frequencies of the star.
-However, we expect that this adjustment could potentially affect the mode frequencies of the both $g$ and $r$ mode by a few percent.
+Although rotation is included throughout the cooling phase of the WD, we do not include it during the accretion phase due to numerical difficulties.
+Instead, rotation has been added explicitly in \texttt{GYRE} \citep{Townsend_2013, Townsend_2018} when computing the mode frequencies of the star.
+However, we expect that this adjustment may change the mode frequencies of the both $g$ and $r$ modes by a few percent.
 We will address it in our future work.
-For this study, we compute the mode frequencies three months after the short-term accretion event in \texttt{GYRE 7.0} version.
-The relevant files and data sets are available online at doi: \url{https://doi.org/10.5281/zenodo.15476914}.
+For this study, we compute the mode frequencies three months after the short-term accretion event using \texttt{GYRE 7.0} version.
+The relevant input files and data sets are available online at doi: \url{https://doi.org/10.5281/zenodo.17765239}.